DreamOfTheRedChamber/system-design-interviews/Basics_Multithreading.md

 ```

 #### Practices
+* Code cleaniness perspective:
-* Implementing runnable could separate thread creation from running.
-When combined with threadpool, this could avoid creating a new thread object and deleting it.
+  * Decoupling: Implementing Runnable could separate thread creation from running.
-* If adopting the approach of extending thread, then it could not extend another class because Java does not support multiple inheritance.
+  * Extensibility: If adopting the approach of extending Thread, then it could not extend another class because Java does not support multiple inheritance.
+* Cost of operation perspective: Thread approach will require creating and destroying a thread object each time; When combined with threadpool, Runnable approach could avoid creating a new thread object and deleting it.

 ```
-// Runnable
+// Approach 1: Runnable
 public class DemoRunnable implements Runnable
 {
     public void run()